The

 length for the cardboard enclosure.
 Do the same with the

 battery clips and the loudspeaker.
-The connection strips of
+The connection strips

-the front control panel.
+protrude out of the front control panel.

-The final picture shows the main circuit from underneath, with the
+The final picture shows the main circuit from underneath, with

-shaft of VC1 pointing upwards.
+the shaft of VC1 pointing upwards.

 Wind and Connect the Antenna